 Figure 6.
-Consistency of canonical components across subjects for the spectrogram and the phonetic features after partialling out the other representation.
-A, B. Correlations of AV and A+V canonical components across subjects for the spectrogram representation for speech in quiet and speech in noise respectively.
-C, D. Correlation matrices visualizing the reduction in consistency in the AV component activity across subjects as the component number increases for the spectrogram.
-E, F. The correlation of the canonical components for the phonetic feature representation across subjects, and G, H. the corresponding correlation matrices for speech in quiet and speech in noise respectively.
+Consistency of CCs across subjects for the spectrogram and the phonetic features after partialling out the other representation.
+A, B, Correlations of AV and A + V CCs across subjects for the spectrogram representation for speech in quiet and speech in noise, respectively.
+C, D, Correlation matrices visualizing the reduction in consistency in the AV component activity across subjects as the component number increases for the spectrogram.
+E, F, The correlation of the CCs for the phonetic feature representation across subjects.
+G, H, Corresponding correlation matrices for speech in quiet and speech in noise, respectively.